Rocco-Gossmann/nwgo-cli/README.md

 ### Do I need to install NW.JS ?

 No, you don't.
 The first time you use the `nwgo run` command, this tool will automatically download the fiting NW.JS Files for your system.
+(Only Mac ARM, Linux x86_64 are  are supported at the moment)

 everything this tool downloads is stored in ~/.local/state/nwgo